 New light fixtures, new rugs, and some wall accents can do a lot for a bedroom.
 With new rugs, you can have a new floor without the effort and expense of installing new flooring.
 Experts suggest layering the new rugs to divert your eye from unattractive tile or carpet.

-Keep in mind that renovating your new home in Bloomfield HIlls is not the same as remodeling.
+Keep in mind that renovating your new home in Metro Detroit Michigan is not the same as remodeling.
 Renovating isn’t as extensive or deep – it doesn’t involve major structural changes and is thousands of dollars less expensive.